brophdawg11/remix-validity-state/README.md

 #### Error Messages

 Basic error messaging is handled out of the box by `<Field>` for built-in HTML validations.
-If you are using custom validations, or if you want to override the built-in messaging, you can provide custom error messages through the `<FormContext>`.
+If you are using custom validations, or if you want to override the built-in messaging, you can provide custom error messages through the `<FormContextProvider>`.
 Custom error messages can either be a static string, or a function that receives the attribute value (built-in validations only), the input name, and the input value:

 ```jsx
 const errorMessages = {